Are you feeling overwhelmed with the new LinkedIn user interface (UI)?

 In terms of usability and features, LinkedIn has hit its free users hard with the loss of features in the Advanced Search and tools such as Notes & Tags.
 This will have huge effect on those using LinkedIn for lead generation and not paying for Sales Navigator.

-Stay tuned for upcoming articles where I’ll dive into these changes including an in-depth look at the Advanced Search and lead generation using free and paid methods.
+Check out the articles I have created that dive into these changes including an in-depth look at the Sales Navigator Advanced Search and differences using free v.s. paid LinkedIn memberships.

 Is there some aspect of LinkedIn’s changes or lead generation using the new LinkedIn user interface that you would like me to cover?
 Send me a message here.